-- Greywater from a kitchen sink, hand wash basin, bathroom shower, and washing machine is channeled through a separate underground PVC greywater pipe system before being discharged at a protected or unprotected outlet into a planted area in the garden.
-Wastewater from a toilet is directed through a separate PVC pipe system into an underground septic tank.
+- Greywater from a kitchen sink, hand-wash basin, bathroom shower, and washing machine is channeled through a separate underground PVC greywater pipe system before being discharged at a protected or unprotected outlet into a planted area in the garden.
+In contrast, wastewater from the toilet is conveyed via a separate PVC pipe system to an underground septic tank.

 - It is not permissible to remove the strainer to thereby convey larger particles and hairs through the drainage.
 This would inevitably block the greywater outlet in the garden sooner or later.